Meteor (missile): Future

 MBDA is planning integration of Meteor on the F-35 by 2027 for the UK and Italian Air Forces.
 The Meteor has already been checked for fit in the internal weapons bays of the JSF.
 It is compatible with the aircraft's internal air-to-ground stations, but requires a different fin shape to be compatible with the air-to-air stations that will be fitted as a "role change kit".

-India enquired whether the Meteor could be integrated with their Sukhoi Su-30MKI and HAL Tejas fleets, however this was refused.
-A proposal for an additional batch of Meteor missiles worth ₹1500 crore is expected to be cleared in a high-level meeting of the Indian Ministry of Defence for the Air Force.
+Mid-life upgrade plans for the Meteor were abandoned by the UK in 2026 to invest in the next generation of missiles.

 Joint New Air-to-Air Missile

 On 17 July 2014, MBDA UK agreed to jointly research a Meteor-derived missile with Japan.

 A spokesman from the Ministry of Defense (Japan) confirmed on 14 January 2016 that Japan and the United Kingdom will develop a Joint New Air-to-Air Missile (JNAAM) by "combining the UK's missile-related technologies and Japanese seeker technologies".
 The active electronically scanned array seeker of the Mitsubishi Electric AAM-4B would be mounted on the Meteor, because the AAM-4B missile itself is too large to be carried in the Japanese F-35 weapons bay.

-According to the Japanese Ministry of Defense, the seeker will be made of gallium nitride modules to reconcile both miniaturization and performance enhancement and planned to carry out the first launch test with a British fighter jet by 2023.
-A Janes report Japan's Ministry of Defense (MoD) has asked its Ministry of Finance in Tokyo for JPY1.2 billion (US$11.4 million) to push ahead with the co-development of the JNAAM with the United Kingdom.
+According to the Japanese Ministry of Defense, the seeker will be made of gallium nitride modules to reconcile both miniaturization and performance enhancement and the first launch test is to be carried out with a British fighter jet by 2023.
+According to a Janes report, Japan's Ministry of Defense (MoD) has asked its Ministry of Finance in Tokyo for JPY1.2 billion (US$11.4 million) to push ahead with the co-development of the JNAAM with the United Kingdom.

+The JNAAM project was reported as discontinued in 2025.

+Successor

+The UK and France announced a collaboration to design and build a successor to the Meteor missile in 2025.
+As part of the Lancaster House 2.0 treaty, a subsequent agreement was signed in 2026 to study new missile concepts, technologies, and development roadmap.